 Children in the Wilderness (CITW) Rwanda has awarded scholarships to eight learners for the full duration of their secondary school education.
-The funding was provided by Olympus and Wilderness Safaris Bisate guests.
-With an estimated value of USD300 per student, per year, the scholarships also include school fees, books and uniform costs.
+The funding was provided by Olympus and Wilderness Safaris Bisate Lodge guests, and covers school fees, books and uniform costs.

 “We are very passionate about the CITW Rwanda programme, and excited to extend educational support to these learners.
 Without financial support, it is unlikely that any of them would complete secondary school.
 They all come from rural backgrounds with no electricity, plumbing or even basic water access in their homes.
 This generous funding from our guests at Bisate and from Olympus, coupled with CITW’s strong community programme, will open up opportunities for them to improve their lives and those of their communities, and contribute to conservation in the area”, said Ingrid Baas, Wilderness Safaris Rwanda General Manager.